TrungOt/windowservice/README.md

-# windowservice run as adminstator
+# windowservice_sv run as adminstator